Worcester City F.C.

 Worcester City Football Club is an English football club based in Worcester, Worcestershire.
-The club play in the Midland Football League, the ninth tier of English football.
-Established in 1902, the club play at Claines Lane.
+The club play in the Southern Football League Premier Division Central, the seventh tier of English football.
+Established in 1902, the club play at Sixways Stadium.

-Worcester City's most notable successes include an FA Cup First round victory against Coventry City and a third round win, in the same competition, against Liverpool F.C.
+Worcester City's most notable successes include an FA Cup first round victory against Coventry City and a third round win, in the same competition, against Liverpool.

 History

 The club was formed on 9 September 1902 when, following the liquidation of another local side, Berwick Rangers, Worcester Rovers amalgamated taking the present name of Worcester City F. C. taking over Berwick's fixture list in the Birmingham & District League.
 Initially they played on Pitchcroft on an enclosed area called Severn Terrace (behind the modern day Swan Theatre).
 They played there until the start of the 1905 season.
 It was in 1905 that they reached the first round of the FA Cup, losing 6–0 at home to Watford.
 In 1924–25 they won the league for the first time, and the following season reached the FA Cup first round again, losing 2–0 to Kettering Town in a second replay at St Andrew's.
 The club won back-to-back league titles in 1928–29 and 1929–30, also reaching the FA Cup first round in the former, losing 3–1 at Walsall.

 In 1938 they joined the Southern League.
 In 1940 they won the Southern League Cup beating Chelmsford 7–3 over two legs under the guidance of former Fulham F.C. legend Syd Gibbons.
 During World War II the club returned to the Birmingham & District League for two seasons.

 After the war Worcester rejoined the Southern League.
 In 1958–59 the club reached the first round of the FA Cup again.
 After beating Chelmsford City in a replay and then Millwall 5–2 in the second round, they were drawn against Liverpool.
 A 2–1 win saw Worcester qualify for the fourth round against Sheffield United.
 They were defeated 2–0 in front of a record home attendance of 17,042 at St George's Lane.

 In 1973–74 the club were relegated to Division One North of the Southern League.
 They returned to the Premier Division as Division One champions in 1977, and in 1978–79 won the title.
 The following season they became founder members of the Alliance Premier League, finishing third in their first season.
 However, they were relegated at the end of the 1984–85 season.